Basic Safety [Level 1]

 Loss of Circulation

+The symptoms that DO relate to lost circulation are skin turning purple or white and getting cold.
 When tying smaller parts of the body, like digits and genitals, it's a good idea not to substantially impair circulation for longer than 10 or 15 minutes.
 If the extremity is cold, discolored, and puffy/swollen, you should probably ease up a bit.
+Significantly impairing circulation can cause a type of speckled bruising called petechia, and in extreme/extended cases can cause nerve/tissue damage.

 Generally speaking, there's no reason to tie so tightly that you are cutting off circulation.
 With most ties, you should be able to easily slip a finger under the rope when it is properly tensioned.